ije/mono-jsx-dom/README.md

 ## Using Signals

-mono-jsx-dom uses signals for updating the view when a signal changes.
-Signals are similar to React's state, but they are more lightweight and efficient.
+mono-jsx-dom uses signals to update the view when a signal changes.
+Signals are similar to React's state, but they are lighter-weight and more efficient.
 You can use signals to manage state in your components.

 ### Using Component Signals

 You can use the `this` keyword in your components to manage signals.
-Signals are bound to the component instance, can be updated directly, and the view will automatically re-render when a signal changes:
+Signals are bound to the component instance, can be updated directly, and automatically re-render the view when they change:

 ```tsx
 function Counter(this: FC<{ count: number }>, props: { initialCount?: number }) {